Why Rebalancing Is Necessary

 Measuring and defining "Drift"

 We define ETF portfolio drift as the total absolute deviation of each super asset class from its target, divided by two.
-These super asset classes are US Bonds, International Bonds, Emerging Markets Bonds, US Stocks, International Stocks, and Emerging Markets Stocks.
-Here’s a simplified example, with only four assets:
+For Betterment constructed portfolios (excluding the Crypto ETF portfolio*), these “super” asset classes are US Bonds, International Bonds, Emerging Markets Bonds, US Stocks, International Stocks, and Emerging Markets Stocks.
+For custom portfolios designed by third-party Advisors, drift is calculated at the security group level, and Advisors can customize the drift tolerance thresholds for their client’s portfolio.

 A high drift reduces the efficiency of your portfolio and may expose you to more (or less) risk than you intended when you set the target allocation.